A Level Entry | T Level Entry | Apprenticeship Entry | Adult Course Entry

 Anatomy and Physiology, Fitness for Sport and Exercise, Lifestyle and Wellbeing, Leading Sports Activities, The Mind and Sports Performance, Practical Sport, Training and Fitness, Sports Injuries.

-Applied Science Grade 4/4 in GCSE Combined Science or Grade 4 in two of Biology, Chemistry and Physics
+Applied Science Grade 4/4 in GCSE Combined Science or Grade 4 in Biology and Chemistry

 Range of biological and chemistry based subjects: Human physiology, microbiology, genetics and genetic engineering, astronomy and medical physics.